djamol/Encrypt/README.md

     #!/bin/sh
-    openssl enc -d -aes-256-cbc -a -in script-enc | sh -
+    openssl enc -d -aes-256-cbc -a -in script-enc | sh - passing password in command
+     openssl enc -d -aes-256-cbc -a -in test-enc -pass pass:12345 | sh -

     Run "script-final.sh", enter the password, and the script will run without write the plain text script on disk.